Zim95/rest-container/README.md

         ```

 # Pushing the image
-NOTE:
 - Pushing the image requires the image to be built.
 - Pushing the image requires the user to know the password or have access to Personal Access Token.
 - Therefore, Pushing is only recommended for the people who have access to zim95 repository.
 - Here is the command to push the image:
     ```
     make push